 Blessed with one of Ireland’s most beautiful locations, on the shores of Lough Eske, this well-managed hotel was first opened by the Gysling family in 1989, when chalet-style buildings linked by covered walkways and pergolas created a distinctly alpine atmosphere reminiscent of their native Switzerland - a style that suited the site well, with the open low-level design allowing views of the lough and mountains from most areas of the hotel.

 Other than its location, the most outstanding feature of this hotel has always been the friendliness and helpfulness of the staff and, under the current management of Marc Gysling and his wife Deirdre McGlone,who is General Manager, that is still its greatest strength.
-Otherwise, there have been many changes, and it is now a far bigger and more luxurious establishment: rooms in the new extension do not all have a lake view but they are exceptionally spacious, with six foot beds (or, in the newest rooms, large twins) and huge baths, which will please many guests.
+Otherwise, there have been many changes, and it is now a far bigger and more luxurious establishment: rooms in the new extension do not all have a lake view but they are exceptionally spacious, with six foot beds (or, in some rooms, large twins) and huge baths, which will please many guests.